PROGRAMS & ACTIVITIES

 12 volunteerships per year

-20 cubic yards compost produced and used on-site per year
+20 cubic yards compost finished and used on-site per year

 Supporting Small Businesses